RACE RULES FOR 2026 WHW RACE

 Mandatory kit:

-We are also insisting that every runner carries a mobile phone, with the following emergency numbers programmed in to it:
+- a fully charged mobile phone with the following emergency numbers programmed in to it:

 Other recommended items include: